godotengine/godot-docs/tutorials/3d/environment_and_post_processing.rst

 There are many ways to set the background:

 - **Clear Color** uses the default clear color defined by the project.
 The background will be a constant color.
-- **Custom Color** is like Clear Color but with a custom color value.
+- **Custom Color** is like Clear Color, but with a custom color value.
 - **Sky** lets you define a panorama sky (a 360 degree sphere texture) or a procedural sky (a simple sky featuring a gradient and an optional sun).
 Objects will reflect it and absorb ambient light from it.
-- **Color+Sky** lets you define a sky (as above) but uses a constant color value for drawing the background.
+- **Color+Sky** lets you define a sky (as above), but uses a constant color value for drawing the background.
 The sky will only be used for reflection and ambient light.

 Ambient Light
 ^^^^^^^^^^^^^